Looking for a budget Mentawai surf camp? Here’s my full review of Driftwood Mentawais – a great value camp with world class waves on the doorstep!

-Driftwood itself is a relatively new camp (officially opened in July 2019) so when I arrived in August it was still in soft opening stage – with a few teething problems as you would expect from any new business, especially when it comes to Indonesia!
+Driftwood itself was a relatively new camp (officially opened in July 2019) so when I arrived in August it was still in soft opening stage – and they have since expanded and upgraded many of the ammenties.

 Based on Nyang Nyang Island (aka Masokut Island), this is the most popular area for Mentawai Surf camps due to its proximity to some of the best and most consistent waves in the Ments.